Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/loyola-blakefield-challenge.typ

      Similar strategy to the first mation, we want to bowl so that either team wont take advantage of our matchloads.
   ],
   auton_notes: [
     - We had difficulties getting auton to work.
-PID needs tunning.
+PID needs tuning.
   ],
   match_notes: [
     - We still were having problems with our drivtrain because our wheels started to misalign themselves.